henryr/cap-faq/README.md

 * set(X) sets the value of the register to X
 * get() returns the last value set in the register

-A key-value store can be modelled as a collection of registers.
+A key-value store can be modeled as a collection of registers.
 Even though registers appear very simple, they capture the essence of what many distributed systems want to do - write data and read it back.